gavmoney1/Enhancing-Tactile-Visual-Fusion-for-Real-World-Robotic-Perception/docs/README.md

 - **Dynamic Memory Growth**: GPU memory allocation as needed

 These options can be enabled in configs/base_config.yaml:

--enable_mixed_precision: true
+- enable_mixed_precision: true
--gradient_accumulation_steps: 4
+- gradient_accumulation_steps: 4
--sequential_training: true
+- sequential_training: true

+#### Feature 6: Inference Engine
+Training a model is a lengthy process, and often we just want to get results without training a brand new model
+To resolve this, we use the downloaded, pretrained Keras file of each model and run it through an inference engine to get quick visualizations

+The inference engine is found in `inference_engine.py`

+## How to modify/extend software

-To add a new transformer architecture:
+#### To add a new transformer architecture:

 1. Create `models/your_model.py` inheriting from `BaseTransformerModel`
 2. Implement the `build_model()` method